 - Exchange rates

 With the International GCSE Economics course, there are 21 lessons and 9 tutor-marked assignments, 2 of which are mock exams.

-Oxford Home Schooling’s Economics IGCSE course is designed to prepare students for the new Edexcel Syllabus 4EC1 for exams in Summer 2019 and beyond.
+Oxford Home Schooling’s International GCSE Economics course is designed to prepare students for the new Edexcel Syllabus 4EC1 for exams in Summer 2019 and beyond.

 Examinations and assignments